devmonster423/college-lms-react-node/readme.md

      * `"prettier.singleQuote": true`
    * Turn on auto format on saving the file.
      * `"editor.formatOnSave": true`
-   * Default formating of the editor should be off.
+   * Default formatting of the editor should be off.
      * `"javascript.format.enable": false`
    * Integrate ESlint with Prettier.
      * `"prettier.eslintIntegration": true`